jfo/blog/source/drafts/making-sounds.md

 Let's Arduino!
 -------------

 We're going to plug the speaker directly into the board.
-This may be kind of silly, but it totally works!
-The arduino has an output voltage of 5v, which is not much at all, but it's enough to drive the speaker, and the code is hellah simple.
+This may seem kind of silly, but it totally works!
+The arduino has an output voltage of 5v, which is not much at all, but it's enough to drive the speaker, and it makes the code hellah simple.

 If you've never worked with the Arduino language before: it's C++, basically, but the IDE / Compiler / toolchain takes care of all the heavy lifting with